History of the Royal Marines: After 1945

 In January 1964, part of the Tanzanian Army mutinied.
 Within 24 hours elements of 41 Commando had left Bickleigh Camp, Plymouth, Devon, and were travelling by air to Nairobi, Kenya, continuing by road into Tanzania.
 At the same time, Commandos aboard HMS Bulwark sailed to East Africa and anchored off-shore from Dar es Salaam, Tanzania.
 The revolt was put down and the next six months were spent in touring Tanzanian military out-posts disarming military personnel.

 From 1969 onwards, Royal Marine units regularly deployed to Northern Ireland during The Troubles, during the course of which 13 were killed in action.
 A further eleven died in the Deal barracks bombing of the Royal Marines School of Music in 1989.

 Between 1974 and 1984, the Royal Marines undertook three United Nations tours of duty in Cyprus.
 The first was in November 1974, when 41 Commando took over the Limassol District from the 2nd Battalion of the Guards Brigade, following the Turkish invasion, and became the first commando to wear the light blue berets of the UN when they began the Corps' first six-month tour with the UN forces in Cyprus (UNIFCYP).

 The Falklands War provided the backdrop to the next action of the Royal Marines.
 Argentina invaded the islands in April 1982.
 A British task force was immediately despatched to recapture them, and given that an amphibious assault would be necessary, the Royal Marines were heavily involved.
 3 Commando Brigade was brought to full combat strength, with not only 40, 42 and 45 Commandos, but also the 2nd and 3rd Battalions of the Parachute Regiment attached.
 The troops were landed at San Carlos Water at the western end of East Falkland, and proceeded to "yomp" across the entire island to the capital, Stanley, which fell on 14 June 1982 to 2nd Battalion The Parachute Regiment.
 A Royal Marines divisional headquarters was deployed, under Major-General Jeremy Moore, who was commander of British land forces during the war.

 The main element of 3 Commando Brigade was not deployed in the 1991 Gulf War.
 However, 24 men from K Company, 42 Commando Royal Marines were deployed as six-man teams aboard two Royal Navy destroyers and frigates.
 They were used as ship boarding parties and took part in numerous boardings of suspect shipping.
 There were also further elements deployed to provide protection of shipping whilst in ports throughout the Gulf.
 The main element of 3 Commando Brigade was deployed to northern Iraq in the aftermath to provide aid to the Iraqi Kurds as part of Operation Safe Haven.

+In 1992 recruiting into the RM Band Service was opened to females.